TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-Apparently, this script seems to be the source code of the website hosted on port 5000.
+This scripts appears to be the source code of the website running on port 5000.

 There are different functionalities with their own paths.

-The first one is a function called `verify_jwt`, used to verify admin identity:
+The first one is a function named `verify_jwt`, which is used to validate the admin's identity:

 <br />